AdobeDocs/experience-platform.en/help/query-service/use-cases/retrieve-similar-records.md

 The output of this statement is a single column (`sum_result`) that contains the cumulative sums of numbers from one to five.

-### The value of Lambda functions {#value-of-lambda-functions}
+### The value of lambda functions {#value-of-lambda-functions}

-This section analyses a slimmed-down version of a tri-gram SQL statement to better understand the value of Lambda functions in Data Distiller to create n-grams more efficiently.
+This section analyses a slimmed-down version of a tri-gram SQL statement to better understand the value of lambda functions in Data Distiller to create n-grams more efficiently.

 The statement below operates on the `ProductName` column within the `featurevector1` table.
 It produces a set of three-character substrings derived from the modified product names within the table, using positions obtained from the sequence generated.